Sheriff, Human Services director: No easy answer to correlation between mental health, violent crime

 LIVINGSTON – The correlation between violent crime and mental or behavioral health issues resurfaced after a two-parish shooting spree in January, but Livingston Parish Sheriff Jason Ard and a state behavioral health official say it’s not a clear link.

-The discussion has been at the forefront since the Jan.
-26 shooting since Dakota Theriot allegedly killed Billy Ernest, Summer Ernest and Tanner Ernest in Walker, and traveled to Gonzales to kill his parents.
+The discussion has been at the forefront for many officials since the Jan.
+26 incident where Dakota Theriot murdered Billy Ernest, Summer Ernest, and Tanner Ernest in Walker, and then traveled to Gonzales to kill his parents.

 “We shouldn’t stigmatize people with mental illness,” he said.
 “Statistically, people with mental illness are more likely to be victims of violent crimes.”

-St. Charles Sheriff Gary Champagne said one week after Theriot’s alleged spree served as an example of a failed mental health system, largely because of his violent rages and assaults on his then-wife, along with hallucinations.
+One week after Theriot's murders and attempted escape, St. Charles Sheriff Gary Champagne said the incident served as an example of a failed mental health system, largely because of the accused's violent rages and assaults on his then-wife, along with hallucinations.

 “Was he angry?
 Mad?
 Lashing out?
 We don’t know, but when he was arrested, he cooperated with us to a certain point, so now it’s in (District Attorney) Scott Perrilloux’s hands,” Ard said.
 “A lot of things come into play in a case like this, but we charged him with first-degree murder and in my heart and experience, I feel that was the appropriate charge.”